devesh01032008/Python-Programs-Class-8/README.md

 20.)
 Random number multiplier is a program using random , os and time module which take randomly 5 digit number and multiply it with another random number.
 It is made due to my principle sir gave me this Homework to multiply 5 digit number with 5 digit number..

+21.)
+Binary To Decimal convertor is a program to convert binary to deciamal . it uses time and os module and simple loguc to convert binary numbers into decimal numbers...

+22.)
+Prime number finder is a program can be used to find whether a number is prime or not..

 <<<<<<<<<<<<<<<End of Description Here>>>>>>>>>>>>>>>>>>